-The bible teaches that once we accept Christ, we become friends with God and also with other believers.
-These friendships are basic to what it means to be a Christian.
+The bible teaches that once we accept Jesus, we become friends with God and also with other believers.
+These friendships are basic to what it means to follow Jesus.
 (Romans 12:4,5)

 How do I choose a small group that’s right for me?

-There are displays of group cards in the church foyer.
-Each card contains information about a different small group, such as when and where they meet, who is the group leader and what the focus of the group is.
+Click here to be taken to our FIND A GROUP page.
+There, you can see a list of groups and can filter them by several criteria, including area of town, the day and time they meet and whether or not they offer childcare.
+In addition to our web information, there are displays of group cards in the church foyer.
+Each card contains information about a different small group.
 Trinity Vineyard’s small groups meet throughout the week at various times and all around Greater NW Houston/Cypress.
 You should be able to find something that fits your need and situation.

 What goes on at a small group meeting and how long is it?